metroid-maniac/gba-auto-batteryless-patcher/README.md

 In keypad trigger mode, the save can be flushed by pressing L+R+Start+Select at any time.
 This mode requires less patching, so may be compatible with more games.

 ## Usage
-Run with ROM as the only argument, the ROM will be modified
+Run with ROM as the only argument, a new ROM will be output

 ## Building
 No build script, run the following command and hope it doesn't spit out any errors